isaac-nabe/hangman202/README.md

    ***or***...

     ```
-    python milestone_5_ref-op.py    # Run this for final file *with* refactor & optimisation.
+    python milestone_5_ref-op.py    # Run this for final file *with* refactor & optimisation

     ```
 3. The game will prompt you to guess a letter.
 You need to input a single alphabetical character.
 If the guessed letter is in the word, it will be revealed in the word.
 If not, you will lose a life.
 The game continues until you either guess the word or run out of lives.